-In addition to the distribution requirement, there is one additional requirement to ensure that these goals are met.
-All students matriculating in fall of 1999 and thereafter must take and pass one course in each of four areas: Arts (A), Historical Consciousness (H), Values/Ethics (V) and International/Multicultural (I).
-The sole exception is for students already holding the baccalaureate degree; such students are exempt from this and all General Studies requirements.
+All students must also take and pass one course in each of four areas: Arts (A), Historical Consciousness (H), Values/Ethics (V) and International/Multicultural (I).

 Students may take Stockton courses that have been designated by A, H, V, I and apply them to program, cognate, General Studies, and "At-Some-Distance," as appropriate to satisfy this graduation requirement.